jacki890/Largo/Help-Desk/FAQ.md

 ***

 #### Q: SEO, categories and tags, OH MY!
 How does Largo organize info on my site so people can find it easily?

-We have a great article on [how Largo handles taxonomies](https://github.com/INN/Largo/wiki/Custom-taxonomies) (a way to label and organize posts on your site).
+**A:**We have a great article on [how Largo handles taxonomies](https://github.com/INN/Largo/wiki/Custom-taxonomies) (a way to label and organize posts on your site).
 Essentially, **categories** should be the top level containers for content, while **tags** are more for keywords (people, cities, organizations, narrower topics, etc).

 Following that, we're working to build SEO rules into the theme (using the categories and tags as keywords for Google News, for example) so you don't have to do anything extra.